Dental PPC Marketing

 Secondly, because of its pay-per-click nature, Google Ads only charges you once your potential patient has already clicked on your ad.
 That means you only pay for an actual return.
 This is like the aforementioned beer company paying for the air time on national TV depending on how many people will go into stores and actually look at their product.

-Which brings us to social media advertising.
+This brings us to social media advertising.

 Google ads for dentists are just one aspect of dental PPC marketing.
 Social media advertising for dentists is another part.
 While Google has the search engine market more or less cornered (about 85% worldwide), social media is a lot more diversified and, as a result, requires different approaches.
 Let us look at some of the most popular social media platforms and analyze how they might require different advertising strategies.

 For as much controversy as it created in recent years, Facebook is still the most widely used social media platform for advertisers.
-In 2020, 25% of the world’s digital advertisement budget went towards Facebook ads, just behind Google (28.9%).
+In 2020, 25% of the world’s digital advertisement budget went toward Facebook ads, just behind Google (28.9%).
 If you build a social media advertising strategy, it therefore basically has to include Facebook ads for dentists (much like your SEO strategy has to be targeted towards Google’s algorithm).

-To give your ads the highest chance of performing strong, you need to make sure that you are clear about certain objectives, including your target audience, the ad’s intended objective, alignment of visual and copy, and a clear call-to-action.
+To give your ads the highest chance of performing strong, you need to make sure that you are clear about certain objectives, including your target audience, the ad’s intended objective, alignment of visuals and copy, and a clear call-to-action.

-Whereas Facebook ads for dentists can be more varied (and more copy-heavy), Instagram is a more visual platform: photos, videos, carousel and slideshow ads are four of the most effective types of Instagram ads for dentists on the platform.
+Whereas Facebook ads for dentists can be more varied (and more copy-heavy), Instagram is a more visual platform: photos, videos, carousels, and slideshow ads are four of the most effective types of Instagram ads for dentists on the platform.

 The reason why we included the “for now” above is that Tiktok is the fastest-growing social media platform in the world right now (105% in the last two years!).
 If you are looking to reach a younger audience for your dentist ads, Tiktok is the place to do it.